 - For more information about why the action failed, click the (ℹ) icon to show the error dialog.

 The following shows a popup message with more information about the problem and what actions to take to resolve it.
 For some errors, the Delphix Engine will be able to diagnose the problem further and display this extra information under Diagnosing Information.
 In the screenshot above, the job failed because the Delphix Engine was unable to lookup the host address.

 A fault symbolizes a condition that can affect the performance or functionality of the Delphix Engine and must be addressed.
 Faults can be either warnings or critical failures that prevent the Delphix Engine from functioning normally.
 For example, a problem with a source or target environment can cause SnapSync or LogSync policy jobs to fail.
 Faults will show up as active as long as:

 - The error is still occurring, or

 - You have chosen to manually resolve it or ignore it

 For example, if a background job fails, it will create a fault that describes the problem.
 To view any active faults:

-- In the top right-hand corner of the Delphix UI, click Faults.
+- In the top right-hand corner of the Delphix Management interface, click Faults.

-This brings up a popup box listing all active faults.
+This brings the Faults screen listing all active faults.

-The screenshot above illustrates a fault with regard to database network connectivity.
+The screenshot above illustrates a fault with regard to a failure to a TCP slot table entry.
 The Delphix Engine will mark an object with a warning triangle to indicate that it is affected by an external problem.
 You can view more details of the fault by looking at the active faults and their fault effects.